kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 See [issue #2747](https://github.com/kubernetes-sigs/gateway-api/issues/2747) for more context regarding distinguishing between permanent and session cookies.

+#### Domain

+The cookie's `Domain` attribute determines which domain(s) the browser will send the cookie to.
+When the Domain attribute is omitted from the Set-Cookie header, browsers default to using the request hostname (host-only cookie per [RFC 6265](https://datatracker.ietf.org/doc/html/rfc6265#section-5.3)).
+This API does not provide configuration for the Domain attribute, and implementations typically omit it, allowing the browser to automatically set Domain based on the request hostname.

+Domain is a critical component of the cookie identity tuple `(name, domain, path)` and directly impacts session sharing behavior.
+Routes with the **same hostname** will have cookies with the same Domain, enabling session sharing when using BackendTrafficPolicy.
+Routes with **different hostnames** will have cookies with different Domains, resulting in isolated sessions even when other cookie attributes match.
+See [Session Sharing](#session-sharing) for more details.

 #### Path

 The cookie's `Path` attribute defines the URL path that must exist in order for the client to send the `cookie` header.
 Whether attaching session persistence to an xRoute or a service, it's important to consider the relationship the cookie `Path` attribute has with the route path.

+**Route-Level Session Persistence Path**

 When session persistence is enabled on a xRoute rule, the implementor should interpret the path as configured on the xRoute.
 To interpret the `Path` attribute from an xRoute, implementors should take note of the
 following:

-1. For an xRoute that matches all paths, the `Path` should be set to `/`.
+1. For an xRoute rule that matches all paths, the `Path` should be set to `/`.
-2. For an xRoute that has multiple paths, the `Path` should be interpreted based on the route path that was matched.
+2. For an xRoute rule that has multiple paths, the `Path` should be interpreted based on the route path that was matched.
-3. For an xRoute using a path that is a regex, the `Path` should be set to the longest non-regex prefix (.e.g. if the path is /p1/p2/*/p3 and the request path was /p1/p2/foo/p3, then the cookie path would be /p1/p2).
+3. For an xRoute rule using a path that is a regex, the `Path` should be set to the longest non-regex prefix (.e.g. if the path is /p1/p2/*/p3 and the request path was /p1/p2/foo/p3, then the cookie path would be /p1/p2).

-It is also important to note that this design makes persistent session unique per route path.
-For instance, if two distinct routes, one with path prefix `/foo` and the other with `/bar`, both target the same service, the persistent session won't be shared between these two paths.
+**BackendTrafficPolicy Session Persistence Path**

-Conversely, if the `BackendTrafficPolicy` policy is attached to a service, the `Path` attribute MUST be left unset.
-This is because multiple routes can target a single service.
-If the `Path` cookie attribute is configured in this scenario, it could result in problems due to the possibility of different paths being taken for the same cookie.
+Conversely, if the `BackendTrafficPolicy` policy is attached to a service, the `Path` attribute MUST be set to `/`.
+This is because multiple routes can target a single service, potentially with different paths.
+Setting Path to `/` allows session sharing across all routes targeting that backend (when they have the same domain).

 Implementations MUST also handle the case where the client is a browser making requests to multiple persistent services from the same page.